brenns10/brennan.io/_includes/biosketch.md

-Stephen Brennan is a computer science student finishing up his third of five years in the BS/MS program at Case Western Reserve University.
+Stephen Brennan is a computer science student fresh out of his third of five years in the BS/MS program at Case Western Reserve University.

 As a student, Stephen consistently achieves high grades, achieving Dean's High